 Cornell University unveiled its new technology campus on Roosevelt Island, a piece of land positioned between Manhattan and Queens.
-The new campus is miles from the actual Cornell campus in Ithaca, NY but it is easy to see why Cornell made this move for Cornell’s new technology campus.
+The new campus is miles from the actual Cornell campus in Ithaca, NY.
+Nonetheless, it is easy to see why they made this move for Cornell’s new technology campus.
 Let’s take a closer look.

 New York City has long been touted as the place where dreams become a reality.
-Leaders in all types of industries open offices in the Big Apple, and people journey from all over the world to find success at what should be the epitome of the American Dream.
+Leaders in all types of industries open offices in the Big Apple; and people journey from all over the world to find success, at the ideal of the American Dream.

 However, with the emergence of the Silicon Valley on the other coast, some say New York City has lost some of its allure.
 Though NY still wins as the most tantalizing city in the world, San Francisco is attracting more attention.
 Technology is the future and most of the technology superpowers are in the Bay Area.
 Now innovators and entrepreneurs find their sanctuary in the confines of the Golden State Warriors’ playground rather than the concrete jungle.